rickyyguoo/Workshop/README.md

 2. type "cd + 'your downloaded files location'" for ex : "cd C:\Users\admin\Desktop\UPH\TERM 4\WEB PROGRAMMING 2\web\viewevents"
 3. type nodejs app.js

+Note : opening via localhost requires internet too ! because we uses geocoder to post the exact location and the database uses internet connection too!

 IF YOU WANT TO OPEN IT VIA BROWSER
 =====================================